klabhub/mslurm/README.md

-# mslurm
+# mslurm Matlab Toolbox

+*Bart Krekelberg - 2015 / June 2017 - Public release / Nov 2023 - Major revision.
+Release V2.0.*

-This is a toolbox to send Matlab jobs from your local machine (the client) to an HPC cluster running the SLURM scheduler (the server).
-As long as you have unlimited licenses to run Matlab on the cluster, this allows you to run many jobs in parallel, without the distributed computing server license.
+This Matlab toolbox sends jobs from your local machine (the client) to an HPC cluster running the SLURM scheduler (the server).
+As long as you have unlimited licenses to run Matlab on the cluster, this allows you to run many jobs in parallel, without the Matlab Compute Server (aka distributed computing server) license.
 This only works for "dumb" parallelism though; messaging between jobs is not used.
 A simple app shows information from the slurm acccounting log on the server, can retrieve data and log files, and allows you to restart failed jobs.

-***Note that this toolbox does not use the Matlab Parallel Server.
-The disadvantage is that its many nice/useful features are not accessible.
-The advantage is that you don't need a MPS license.
-If you have an MPS license, then [kSlurm](https://github.com/klabhub/kSlurm) may be a better option for you.
-Although you should be warned that debugging code that runs through MPS is not for the faint of heart (I gave up).***
+***This toolbox does not use the Matlab Compute Server.
+The [kSlurm](https://github.com/klabhub/kSlurm) toolbox does use MCS, but, in my experience, the features of MCS are not worth the complexity of using it (unexplained Matlab segfault crashes, missing diary files making it impossible to find bugs, etc.).***

 ## Installation